 In conjunction with this, the Court will do one of two things: (1) designate restrictions on the geographic area(s) where the primary conservator can establish the child’s primary residence; or (2) the Court can leave the Order silent on the issue so that the primary conservator can designate the primary residence of the child without a geographic restriction.

 Some factors that can influence a Court’s decision on whether to enter a geographic restriction (or lift a geographic restriction) include:

-To learn more about geographic restrictions in Texas, contact Erik Larson or Diana Larson at The Larson Law Office at 713-221-9088.
+To learn more about geographic restrictions in Texas and child custody rules, contact Erik Larson or Diana Larson at The Larson Law Office at 713-221-9088.